infinite-table/infinite-react/www/pages/docs/latest/learn/grouping-and-pivoting/grouping-rows.page.md

 <PropLink name="groupColumn" /> can also be a function, which allows you to individually customize each group column - in case the `multi-column` strategy is used.

 </Note>

+### Inline group column

+When inline group rendering is used (<PropLink name="groupRenderStrategy" code={false}>groupRenderStrategy="inline"</PropLink>), the columns bound to the corresponding group by fields are used for rendering, so no group columns are generated.
+This way of rendering groups is only recommended when you're sure you have small groups (smaller than the number of rows visible in the viewport).